fashion-ai-dev/docs/docs/developer-guide/initial-setup/spreadsheet/index.md

 ## Overview

-The spreadsheet import method allows you to upload your product catalog using CSV or Excel files.
+The spreadsheet import method allows you to upload your product catalog using CSV file.
 This is ideal for:
 - Initial bulk product imports
 - Product catalog updates
 - Offline catalog management